Chhoa/Brain-Segmentation-Project/README.md

 - copies directories from _'sdir'_ in batches and creates batch directories inside _'tdir'_ to put them in

-- also leaves the old copied directories in _'tdir'_ untouched when ran again
+- also leaves the old copied directories in '_tdir_' untouched when ran again

 ```
 sdir/